invoiceninja/invoiceninja.github.io/source/en/self-host-updating.md

 The self updater will pull the latest release from our Github repository, extract and overwrite the system files.
 Prior to attempting any of this, the system performs a recursive file check to ensure _all_ files are owned by the webuser.

-If the update button does not work, you can alternatively download the jinvoiceninja.tar file and overwrite the folder of your installation, note that there are 3 files always:  https://github.com/invoiceninja/invoiceninja/releases
+If the update button does not work, you can alternatively download the invoiceninja.tar file and overwrite the folder of your installation, note that there are 3 files always:  https://github.com/invoiceninja/invoiceninja/releases

 ```
-jinvoiceninja.tar - 170 MB or 500 MB roughly
+invoiceninja.tar - 170 MB or 500 MB roughly
 Source code (zip) - 15 MB roughly
 Source code (tar.gz) - 14 MB roughly
 ```